Academy of Alternative Certification

 Oklahoma's alternative placement program provides an opportunity for individuals with non-teaching degrees to teach in Oklahoma accredited schools.
 Adults who are approved by state board of education to pursue an alternative certification can enroll in OC's Academy of Alternative Certification.

-OC's academy offers the two courses every candidate needs in streamlined, affordable online classes.
+OC's academy offers the courses every candidate needs in streamlined, affordable online classes.

 OC's academy offers a simplified enrollment process.
 A short form gets you started.